William Rowan Hamilton: Personal life

+Awards and honours

 Hamilton was twice awarded the Cunningham Medal of the Royal Irish Academy.
 The first award, in 1834, was for his work on conical refraction, for which he also received the Royal Medal of the Royal Society the following year.
-He was to win it again in 1848.
+He would win the Cunningham Medal again in 1848.

-In 1835, being secretary to the meeting of the British Association which was held that year in Dublin, Hamilton was knighted by the lord-lieutenant.
+In 1835, being secretary to the meeting of the British Association which was held that year in Dublin, Hamilton was knighted by the Lord Lieutenant.
 Other honours rapidly succeeded, among which his election in 1837 to the president's chair in the Royal Irish Academy, and the rare distinction of being made a corresponding member of the Saint Petersburg Academy of Sciences.
-Later, in 1864, the newly established United States National Academy of Sciences elected its first Foreign Associates, and decided to put Hamilton's name on top of their list.
+Later, in 1864, the newly established National Academy of Sciences elected its first Foreign Associates, and decided to put Hamilton's name on top of their list.